GrabzIt/grabzit/python/readme.txt

-GrabzIt 3.0
+GrabzIt 3.1
 ===========
-This library allows you to programmatically convert web pages and HTML into images, PDF's, CSV's and spreadsheets.
+This library allows you to programmatically convert web pages and HTML into images, DOCX documents, PDF's, CSV's and spreadsheets.
 Additionally GrabzIt allows you to convert online videos into animated GIF's.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 + As this example uses a callback handler it must be deployed to a publicly accessible web server.+